YacheLee/docker-line-notify/README.md

 ```

 # Hint
-If your service has been set the default_access_token, every time you invoke the service, you don't have to carry to token.
+If your service has been set the default_access_token, every time you invoke the service, you don't have to carry the token.

 # Docker environment variables
     default_access_token: String,